The Ultimate Mega Guide to Speeding Up WordPress

 Switching themes could also save you a lot of requests, although in many cases this is not a viable option.
 I’ve noticed that premium themes in particular – ones that offer absolutely every feature – tend to load way too many scripts and styles unnecessarily.

-Some plugins like MinQueue, Merge + Minify + Refresh and Dependency + Minification automate the process somewhat, but I’ve had mixed results.
+A plugin like Merge + Minify + Refresh automate the process somewhat, but I’ve had mixed results.
 Give it a go, if they work you might see a significant reduction in requests made.

 While I particularly hate posts that contain pagination within them, in some cases it may make sense to split a post into multiple pages.
-Please don’t do it to increase page views, but if you have a hyper-mega-super resource which lists your favourite 500 hotels with images, it may be a good idea to split it into sections of 25 – 50.
+Please don’t do it to increase page views, but if you have a hyper-mega-super resource that lists your favorite 500 hotels with images, it may be a good idea to split it into sections of 25 – 50.

 Plugins not only increase your requests but could cause all sorts of other issues like memory, or even security leaks.
 A great plugin called P3 (Plugin Performance Profiler) can help you identify the most problematic culprits.

 You can also deactivate anything you rarely use.
-I often use tools like Thumbnail Regenerator, Theme Check, or indeed P3.
+I often use tools like Regenerate Thumbnails, Theme Check, or indeed P3.
 While these are invaluable when in use, I need each about once a month.
 When not using them I disable them to make sure they have absolutely zero performance impact.

 The second example is all about efficiency and conversion.
 My favorite example here is sliders.
 Almost every single research article points to the same conclusion: sliders are simply horrible.
 No one uses them, they take up too much space, they decrease your SEO and take a huge toll on your site’s speed.

 I want to stress that for a business the goal of your website is not to look pretty.
-Looking pretty is a tool which is used to achieve the real goal: making money.
-If all research points to the fact that your should burn that slider to the ground.
+Looking pretty is a tool that is used to achieve the real goal: making money.
+If all research points to the fact that you should burn that slider to the ground.
 If this increases your revenue do you really care?

 Also, keep in mind that in some cases total removal is fine, in other cases you’ll want to replace an element.
 Simply removing your slider may lead to lower conversion rates, but maybe replacing it with simple text and links would increase it way above the level of the slider’s effect.